 Bonnefield mitigates the risks related to permanent crops through diligent research, partnership with leading and established operators, and investing in a diversified portfolio of high-quality properties.
-Customizing the structures of our capital investment and leases are also important to ensure appropriate risk-adjusted returns.
+Customizing the structures of our capital investment and leases are also important to ensure appropriate risk-adjusted returns in the Okanagan region of British Columbia highlights how we approach entering a new region.